Microsoft-Web/WebCampTrainingKit/Presentation/HTTP-Services/GeekQuiz-Web-API-Universal-Windows/README.md

 ﻿<a name="title" />
-# Building a Universal Windows application frond end #
+# Building a Universal Windows application front end #

 ---
 <a name="Overview" />